Working with Genie at Engee

 Additional commands for working with packages:

-- To view a list of installed packages
+- Viewing the list of installed packages

 -